 - In the left-side navigation pane, choose .

-- Select the Knative components that you want to install and click Deploy.
+- In the Core Components section, select the components that you want to install and click Deploy in the Actions column.

-- Tekton: provides a flexible approach to create images from source code.
+- Tekton: provides a flexible approach for creating images from source code.

-- You can use Knative Serving to manage serverless applications.
+- Serving: manages serverless applications.
 Knative Serving enables automatic scaling for pods where serverless applications are deployed based on Knative events and user requests.
 If no workload is processed, the number of pods is scaled to zero.

-- Knative Eventing: provides event management capabilities, such as producing and consuming events.
+- Eventing: provides event management capabilities, such as producing and consuming events.

 - Click Go to Components to view component information.

-- Click Go to Applications to view application-related operations.
+- Click Go to Applications to view Knative application-related operations.